 In the above case the permit holder leases his or her permit to the taxicab company and the company sets a daily operation schedule for the permit leasing it to drivers on a per shift basis.
 The taxicab company also provides all of the fore mentioned management services and is responsible for adhering to the taxicab rules and regulations.
-Drivers can work with either the taxicab company or with the permit holder directly (if he or she is an Affiliate).
+In this situation the permit holder would drive just like any other Gas and Gate driver.
+Drivers who are not permit holders can work with either the taxicab company or with the permit holder directly (if the permit holder is an Affiliate).
 Drivers have two options primarily delineated by the term of their lease of the taxicab.
 They can either lease it on a per shift basis taking out the cab for one shift or they can lease it on a monthly basis allowing them to operate the vehicle for the entire month.
 The driver who leases and pays per shift is commonly referred to as a Gas and Gate driver because they are more often than not driving a cab managed as Gas and Gate.
 The lease on a monthly basis is commonly referred to as a "Long Term Lease".
 The driver of a Long Term Lease provides the vehicle, equips it and schedules additional drivers and pays to either the permit holder or the company on a monthly basis rather than a per shift basis.
 The lease fee for the Long Term Lease driver is discounted because he or she is bearing the cost of the vehicle and its maintenance.
 Income sources for the three members of the industry are as follows: